zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 ### Construction of a Microfacet Specular BSDF

 In order to arrive at the expression of a microfacet BSDF, we must convert Eqn.
 12 and 14 into a statistical form.
-The numerator can rewritten in terms of the shadowing-masking function defined by Eqn.
+The numerator can be rewritten in terms of the shadowing-masking function defined by Eqn.
 16a.
 As for the denominator, according to the microfacet theory, the visible projected area of the microsurface is identical to the signed projected area of the macrosurface (see Eqn.
 1-3).
 Therefore,

 $$ \tag{18a}
 \begin{aligned}